-On Thursday, May 24, the Frist Art Museum unveiled the completely renovated Martin ArtQuest Gallery (MAQ) to the public.
+In 2018, the Frist Art Museum unveiled the completely renovated Martin ArtQuest Gallery (MAQ) to the public.
 The award-winning, hands-on art-making space serves as a premier destination for families, children, and school groups to explore art.
 The updated gallery features enhanced activities focused on creative collaboration, critical thinking, and communication for visitors of all ages and abilities.

 The New Martin ArtQuest

 Dynamic new activities as well as old favorites are now housed in the inviting and refreshed space.
 The new design aesthetic maintains a balance between sophistication and comfort and draws from art deco–inspired design details found throughout the historic building, Nashville’s former main post office, which was built between 1933–1934.
 While the gallery’s physical footprint has stayed the same, the renovation greatly expanded the functionality and flexibility of the existing space, allowing for more fluid traffic flow and clearer sight lines for children’s safety, along with sound baffling and enhanced lighting to improve acoustics and visibility.